containerbuildsystem/cachito/README.md

 * `cachito_task_log_format` - the log format that Celery displays when a task is executing.
 This defaults to
   `"[%(asctime)s #%(request_id)s %(name)s %(levelname)s %(module)s.%(funcName)s] %(message)s"`.
+* `cachito_subprocess_timeout` - a number (in seconds) to set a timeout for commands executed by the `subprocess` module.
+Default is 3600 seconds.
+A timeout is always required, and there is no way provided by Cachito to disable it.
+Set a larger number to give the subprocess execution more time.

 To configure the workers to use a Kerberos keytab for authentication, set the `KRB5_CLIENT_KTNAME` environment variable to the path of the keytab.
 Additional Kerberos configuration can be made in